 You can take a family friendly canal boat trip into mysterious underground labyrinth of the incredible limestone limestone mines under Dudley Castle Hill or be amazed at the skills of modern glass makers and watch glassblowing demonstrations in the Stourbridge Glass Quarter.

 You can explore unique wild spaces and the heritage farmland of Sandwell Valley Country Park comprising 2000 acres of lakes, woodland and farms with hidden pools, wildlife refuges and the remains of an old Benedictine monastery.
 Enjoy quirky traditional Black Country hospitality at places like Mad O’Rourkes Pie Factory in Tipton (a world famous pub that invented the huge ‘Desperate Dan’s Cow Pie’) many great pubs offers lovely food, real ale and atmosphere.

 If arts are your passion, then our art galleries offer an inspirational insight into the artistic traditions of the Black Country and the global arts movements.
-There's the Wolverhampton Art Gallery and The New Art Gallery in Walsall features an internationally renowned Garman Ryan collection, included works by Jacob Epstein, Modigliani, Monet, Rembrandt, Constable, Van Gogh and Picasso.
+There's the Wolverhampton Art Gallery and The New Art Gallery in Walsall, which features an internationally renowned Garman Ryan collection, included works by Jacob Epstein, Modigliani, Monet, Rembrandt, Constable, Van Gogh and Picasso.
 Walsall Leather Museum is the world’s capital of saddle making.
 The Leather Museum tells the fascinating story of this trade, in a superb Victorian factory with tours and demonstrations.